 You want to work at Double Fine so bad you can taste it.
 Maybe you didn't even know that, but you were wondering, "What's that weird taste?"
 It's the taste of opportunity, my friend, with undertones of ambition.
 But now you know, and maybe you're asking, "Who do I have to kiss up to to get a job there?
 Should I alter my appearance in order to increase my chances of getting an interview?
 Should I concentrate on my face?
 Or on my upper arms?
 How have I gone wrong in my life that I am not already working there?
 What can be done about my wretched life?"

-Even though we don't have any current listed openings, if you are interested in working at Double Fine, send in your stuff anyway
+If you are interested in working at Double Fine, send in your stuff

 !
 We are always interested in making contact with talented and experienced programmers, artists, animators, designers, and production people.
 Even if you're not looking for work right now, it's good to stay in touch because YOU NEVER KNOW.